Loginistaken/Short-Story/Scrumdidlyumscious A Prequel to Un-Funny.md

 Mia started running tests.

-“Chimerical,” she explained one night, “is a hybrid compound of serotonin mimetics and flavor amplifiers.
+“Chimeriyum,” she explained one night, “is a hybrid compound of serotonin mimetics and flavor amplifiers.

 It bonds to neural receptors that regulate satisfaction.”